OctopusDeploy/docs/docs/administration/retention-policies/index.md

 ## When the retention policies are applied {#RetentionPolicies-Whentheretentionpoliciesareapplied}

-Both the Octopus Server and Built-in repository retention policies are run under a scheduled task from the Octopus Server every 4 hours.
+Both the Octopus Server and built-in repository retention policies are run under a scheduled task from the Octopus Server every 4 hours.
 This task does not apply retention policies to Tentacles.

 Tentacle retention policies are run **during a deployment**, specifically **after all package acquisition steps have completed**.
 So if you have a retention policy of 3 days and do not deploy to a Tentacle for 5 days, the files that are over 3 days old will not be deleted until after a deployment is run to that Tentacle.
 It will also only delete any packages or files that are associated with the **current project** being deployed.
 If it's a development server, and you have multiple projects deploying there, only the active deployed project files will be deleted.
 It does not have any information about other project's retention policies tagged with the deployment.